 Pete Davidson ordered to perform community service after crashing car into Beverly Hills home

-Comedian Pete Davidson will be required to perform 50 hours of community service after crashing his car into a Beverly Hills home in March.
+Comedian Pete Davidson will be required to perform 50 hours of community service after crashing his car into a Beverly Hills, California, home in March.

 Davidson avoided jail time after reaching the deal with prosecutors.